 To receive these services, a student must first register with the office in Frese Hall Room 111.
 To do so, you must bring proper documentation pertaining to the nature of your disability from a qualified professional.
-To learn more about CUNY Assistive Technology Services and the office located at Queens College, call (718) 997-3775 or visit Frese Hall room 012.
+To learn more about CUNY Assistive Technology Services at Queens College, call (718) 997-3775 or visit Frese Hall Room 012.

-Although all students at Queens College are required to meet the same admissions criteria, the school is sensitive to students’ individual backgrounds and needs.
-Queens College may require supplementary information to enhance an applicant’s record.
-If a student has special needs for educational activities, that student should visit OSS for an assessment and arrange the setup for the required assistance.
-An interview with an admissions counselor gives students the opportunity to discuss their academic credentials; in a meeting with an OSS staff member, students can ensure that support services available at Queens College will be appropriate for any disabilities they may have.
+Although all QC students are required to meet the same admissions criteria, the school is sensitive to students’ individual backgrounds and needs.
+The college may require supplementary information to enhance an applicant’s record.
+If a student has special needs for educational activities, he or she should visit OSS for an assessment and arrange the setup for the required assistance.
+An interview with an admissions counselor gives students the opportunity to discuss their academic credentials; in a meeting with an OSS staff member, students can ensure that support services available at QC will be appropriate for any disabilities they may have.
 OSS is happy to help with these arrangements and other matters of concern.

 The college encourages students with disabilities to visit OSS as often as needed.
 After just a few meetings, students become well acquainted with the OSS staff and develop a personal supportive academic plan that will ensure the students' success.
 Please contact one of our dedicated staff members to receive further information on documentation guidelines.
 The OSS intake office is located in Frese Hall Room 111.